mihir224/spotify-clone/README.md

 Song Playback: Users can browse and play songs just like in the original Spotify application.
 The playback controls include play, pause, skip, and previous, providing an immersive music listening experience.

-Real-time Updates: The application features real-time updates, allowing users to see the changes in the song state when they skip a song.
+Real-time Updates: The application features real-time updates, allowing users to see the changes the progress of the song.

 # Technologies Used
 React.js: This is solely a React based project, which I made after learning React to showcase my skills.